|Go to verse:|

 “arrogance.”
 The word “arrogance” is a noun form in Hebrew.
 “Arrogance” means “arrogant speech.”(top)

 We should note that the meaning of the Hebrew word translated “broken” can also be “terrified, dismayed.”
 This verse could also be saying that the mighty bowmen are terrified while those people who used to be weak are armed with strength.
-C. F. Keil translates the verse, “Bow-heroes are confounded,” and writes, “The thought to be expressed is, not hat the bow itself is to be broken, but that the heroes who carry the bow are to be confounded or broken inwardly.
-(Keil and Delitzsch Old Testament Commentary).(top)
+C. F. Keil translates the verse, “Bow-heroes are confounded,” and writes, “The thought to be expressed is, not that the bow itself is to be broken, but that the heroes who carry the bow are to be confounded or broken inwardly” (Keil and Delitzsch Old Testament Commentary).(top)

 “seven sons.”
 The word seven is masculine, indicating seven sons.
 The number seven is used in Hannah’s poetry to refer to a perfect number of sons.
 She herself had six children, Samuel and five other children (1 Sam.
 2:21).(top)